Tommy Keough on Building Your Online Brand and Standing Out

 I had always wanted to get into this industry and it was a hard industry to get into, but you can only do it for so long.
 If you want a life of some sort of normality you have to eventually bite the bullet and change.

 I moved down from Townsville in North Queensland to the Gold Coast.
-I searched around for a business to buy and bought a Franchise, I didn’t know enough about running a business and buying a franchise would be the safe option and thought, great, I’ll just have employees do the work whilst I lay beside the pool.
+I searched around for a business to buy and bought a Franchise, I didn’t know enough about running a business and buying a franchise would be the safe option and thought, great, I will just have employees do the work whilst I lay beside the pool.

 I soon started expanding and putting on more employees, but whilst it looked like I was making a lot of money, only 2 people made, the tax office and the Franchisor.
 What was left over after paying employees, overheads, etc, wasn’t going to give me the lifestyle I dreamt about.